blankoworld/makefly/doc/DEV.README.md

   * ${THEME\_IS}: Sentence that is used to explain which theme have been choosed.
 For an example *The theme of this page is: *.

 These variables are given by the **Makefile** file in some sections.
 So you probably have to update the Makefile in order to add some other ones.

+WARNING: Another list of variable could be found in **Language files** section.
+Have a look to find words that would be translated into your templates.

 ## Language files